 Why?
 Because if someone searches for something, your content should be solving the needs of the search.
 If they are watching for 10 seconds or 10 percent of the video, it probably means there was a misalignment from what someone was looking for to what you gave them.
 That’s why watch time is something that YouTube has made an update on to prioritize this.
 It is actually trademarked within their algorithm.
 Google made so many changes to its algorithm, and probably the YouTube algorithm is going to continue to grow.

 Watch time is heavily related to the quality of your content.
 Are you solving the search?
-Do you have visual aides?
+Do you have visual aids?
 YouTube is a platform of entertainment, after all.
 Putting a lot of information, especially educational information, can become a little bit boring.
-So having visual aids, as a b-roll to show people, helps maintain attention retention.
+So having visual aids, such as a b-roll to show people, helps maintain attention retention.

 What Is Content Strategy?

 Your content strategy is super crucial to rank number one on YouTube.
-There was an old saying: “Don’t make videos and ask your friends to watch them, make videos that your friends want to watch.”
+There was an old saying: “Don’t make videos and ask your friends to watch them.
+Make videos that your friends want to watch.”
 Don’t just go and produce content and see if people are going to search for it.
 Find out what people are searching for first using SEO and videos that are related, and then create the content about what they are searching for.
 This idea should be the key part of your content strategy.

 Using Native Search